ringcentral/ringcentral-api-docs/docs/team-messaging/quick-start/ruby.md

 no_breadcrumb:true

-# Create Glip Team JavaScript Quick Start
+# Create Glip Team Ruby Quick Start

 Welcome to the RingCentral Platform.
 RingCentral is the leading unified communications platform.
 From one system developers can integrate with, or build products around all the ways people communicate today: SMS, voice, fax, chat and meetings.